gooseberry/gooseberry.github.io/_games/descent-2.md

 ![Descent 2 Download page](/assets/images/descent-2-download.png)

 If you click on the *Download and Install now* link, it will download the galaxy client installer.
-You won't be able to install the game on your Chromebook with this installer.
+You won't be able to install the game on your Chromebook with this file.
 {: .notice--warning}

 ### Move the installer to Linux Files